Need Help? Give us a call.

 Solopreneurs can ignore this section—but if you have one or a few employees, this factor is important to consider.

-Of course you’re working on and thinking about your business morning, noon, and night—but it’s likely that a few other people are, too.
-If you’ve attracted top talent on the cheap with promises of equity or bonuses down the line, paying yourself a fat salary in the meantime is a lethal morale move.
+Of course, you’re working on and thinking about your business morning, noon, and night—but it’s likely that a few other people are, too.
+If you’ve attracted top talent on the cheap with promises of equity or bonuses down the line, paying yourself a fat entrepreneur salary in the meantime is a lethal morale move.

 At the same time, not paying yourself at all isn’t necessarily the right move here, either.
 In fact, experts have shown that paying yourself a salary is actually an indicator of your commitment in the eyes of your employees because it proves that you’re invested.
 That is, your own financial well-being depends on the financial success of the business.